Ryan Pizinger MD, CIME

 Board Certified Orthopedic Surgeon

 Dr. Pizinger completed his undergraduate studies at the University of Maine, where he also played football.
 He attended Dartmouth College for his residency followed by an Orthopedic Sports Medicine fellowship in Colorado.
 He is the MK Orthopaedics Director of Sports Medicine, overseeing Team Physician Partnerships and acting as Team Physician for The Joliet Slammers baseball team, Plainfield Central High School, Bolingbrook High School and Providence Catholic High School.
-To schedule an appointment with Dr. Pizinger call (815) 741-6900.
+To schedule an appointment with Dr. Pizinger, call 833-4MK-ORTHO.